unixsuperhero/status_object/README.md

 # Status Object

+## TODO

+use a block for adding statuses.  this way, constants like VALUES are not constantly being destroyed and rebuilt over and over

 ## NEW METHOD: How It Works

 When StatusObject is included in a class, it adds an `#add_status` DSL which